sergeymild/react-native-styled-text/README.md

 # react-native-styled-text

-A component for text formatting in React Native using a simple syntax.
+A component for styled text formatting in React Native using a concise and expressive syntax.

 ## Installation